python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If you decided to use the bootstrapping script, you'll find that this file has already been created (which we recommend), otherwise you'll need to create it manually.

-To run the bot in your test server, you will **only** need to add the **necessary** configuration values for the channels/roles/categories, etc. that you'll be using for testing
+If you decide to set the configuration values manually, you will **only** need to set the values for the channels, roles, categories, etc. that are used by the component you are developing.

 Let's take an example where we suppose we'll only be testing a feature that needs the `announcements` channel.